Battery0/refresher_airport_challenge/README.md

 In your terminal run:
 `git clone https://github.com/Battery0/refresher_airport_challenge.git`

-To install all project dependancies, in the project directory run:
+To install all project dependencies, in the project directory run:
 `bundle`

 ## Usage